Blue rubber bleb nevus syndrome Q87.8

 This section has been translated automatically.

-• Integument: A few or up to more than 100 different sized, blue-black, subcutaneous or cutaneous, sharply defined papules or knots of soft to rubbery (naming!) consistency.
-In some cases the papules can be completely compressed.
+Integument: A few or up to more than 100 differently sized, blue-black, subcutaneous or cutaneous, sharply defined papules or nodules of soft to rubbery (naming!) consistency.
+Some of the papules can be completely compressed.

-• Oral mucosa: Angiomatous lesions are possible both on the hard palate and in the area of the buccal mucosa.
+Oral mucosa: Angiomatous lesions are possible on the hard palate as well as in the buccal mucosa.

-• Extracutaneous manifestations: Often angiomas in the gastrointestinal tract (especially stomach, intestine) with risk of bleeding.
-Angiomas in liver, spleen, gallbladder, kidney, pleura, lung, CNS and muscles are described (mostly asymptomatic, are only detected in the course of extensive diagnostics).
+Extracutaneous manifestations: Frequent angiomas in the gastrointestinal tract (especially stomach, intestines) with risk of bleeding.
+Angiomas in the liver, spleen, gall bladder, kidney, pleura, lungs, CNS and musculature have been described (mostly asymptomatic, only detected during extensive diagnostics).

 Histology